sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 Data Obfuscation Methods
 **************************

-To obfuscate PII in RDX data packages, edX modifies data using these methods.
+To obfuscate PII and other sensitive informaiton in RDX data packages, edX uses these methods to modify data.

 .. contents::
    :local:
    :depth: 1

-EdX only obfuscates PII.
-All other values are included in RDX data packages unchanged.

 =================
 Remapping